lucagump/eagletrt-api/README.md

 # eagletrt-api
-# eagle-bot-api

 A cloud-based application composed of different microservices developed with Node Js, Docker, NGINX, MongoDB.
-The project is up and running (_hoping_) [here](https://theuselessweb.com/).
+The project is up and running (_i hope_) [here](https://theuselessweb.com/).

 ## Project Structure